World Gone Sour

 World Gone Sour is a 3D side-scrolling platform game which promotes Sour Patch Kids, a type of sour gummy candy.
 It was developed by Canadian studio Playbrains and published by Capcom and released on December 20, 2011 for Windows.
 A PlayStation Network version was released on April 10, 2012, with an Xbox Live Arcade version released a day later.

-The game was delisted from the PlayStation Network and Xbox Live Arcade in August 2015.
+By August 3, 2015, the game had been delisted from storefronts on all three systems.

 Plot

 The player takes the role of a green Sour Patch Kid who wishes to be eaten, as do other candy in the game.
 At the start of the game, the character and his red friend are about to be taken to a theater to be sold when a rip in the packaging causes the red candy to fall out.
 The packet is purchased by a movie-goer; when the green candy is about to be eaten the buyer trips causing the green candy to be thrown in the trash.
 He then sets off on a journey with the goal of being eaten, while encountering other abandoned Sour Patch Kids.
 He also meets corrupted Sour Patch Kids who have gone "sour" and are lashing out at others for being forgotten.